stefanholek/rl/README.txt

 Installation
 ============

-rl has been tested with GNU Readline versions 5 and 6.
+rl requires Python 2.5 or higher and GNU Readline 5.0 or higher.

 On Linux, install libreadline5-dev (or equivalent) before attempting to build rl.
 On Mac OS X, make sure you have Xcode Tools installed (Mac OS X Install